-Trigeminal neuralgia is a chronic condition causing shock-like extreme pain in the face - usually one side of the jaw or cheek set off by triggers related to facial pressure and motion.
-Although the pain is short and intermittent (a typical attack may last anywhere from a few seconds to a couple of minutes), it is extreme and can be incapacitating.
+Trigeminal neuralgia is a chronic condition causing shock-like extreme pain in the face, usually one side of the jaw or cheek set off by triggers related to facial pressure and motion.
+Although the pain is short and intermittent (a typical attack can last anywhere from a few seconds to a couple of minutes), it is extreme and can be incapacitating.

-Trigeminal neuralgia is also associated with multiple sclerosis and other disorders affecting the myelin sheath, as well as nerve compression by a tumor.
+Trigeminal neuralgia is also associated with multiple sclerosis and other disorders that affect the myelin sheath, as well as nerve compression by a tumor.

 The pain is generally set off by triggers related to facial pressure or motion, such as: